kairosdb/kairosdb-client/README.md

 Longs, doubles, and Strings are now supported by default.
 If, however, you want to store and query for other data types, additional work is required.

-You must first understand the different custom type value you must specify on the client; group type and registered type.
+You must first understand the different custom type values you must specify on the client; group type and registered type.
 The group type is used for JSON serialization/de-serialization.
 The registered type is used by the server to identify which DataPointFactory it will use to serialize/de-serialize the data to the data store.